We identify secrets as one of three kinds:

 This kind of secrets falls under the shared responsibility model:

-the owners of the application are responsible for securely managing the secrets at rest (eg. using git-crypt to encrypt them alongside the source code) and also for managing access to the secrets once they’ve been added to an environment, however it is not recommended - see Security Guidance on Application & infrastructure secrets)
+the owners of the application are responsible for securely managing the secrets at rest (some teams have previously used git-crypt to encrypt them alongside the source code) and also for managing access to the secrets once they’ve been added to an environment, however it is not recommended - see Security Guidance on Application & infrastructure secrets)

 the Cloud Platform team, on the other hand, is responsible for ensuring the secrets remain secure inside the environment.